Federer vs. Nadal: Which way will it go?

 "It's a very important match for both of us," said Nadal.
 "I hope to be ready to compete well again.
 I need to go back to the hotel, to rest well, and to recover from now."

 Fans certainly hope for a competitive contest.
-But even if not, having the two titans in a final together after it seemed like it would never happen again would suffice.
+But even if not, having the two titans in a final together after it seemed like it would never happen again is plenty good enough.

+"Tennis wins, fans win, sports wins," said three-time grand slam winner Lindsay Davenport.
+"Being a huge fan of both, I'm going to be happy either way."